Brian Kelly (American football coach): 2012 season

 Notre Dame opened their 2012 season with a special season opener in Dublin, Ireland.
-There they beat Navy 50–10, as the new starting QB, Everett Golson, passed for 188 yards, 1 TD and 1 INT.
+In the game, they defeated Navy 50–10.
 Notre Dame won their week 2 game against Purdue at home, winning 20–17, on a field goal by sophomore Kyle Brindza.
 In week 3, Notre Dame defeated #10 Michigan State by a score of 20–3.
-In week 4, #11 Notre Dame defeated #18 Michigan by a score of 13–6, recovering 6 turnovers in the process.
-The Irish would go on to defeat Miami, #17 Stanford, and BYU before playing Oklahoma.
+In week 4, #11 Notre Dame defeated #18 Michigan by a score of 13–6, recovering six turnovers in the process.
+The Irish defeated Miami, #17 Stanford, and BYU before playing Oklahoma.
 At 7–0, Notre Dame traveled to Norman and defeated #8 Oklahoma 30–13, only the fifth home loss for the Sooners under Bob Stoops.
 On November 3, the Irish narrowly avoided an upset by beating Pittsburgh 29–26 in three overtimes.
-Notre Dame had rallied from a fourth quarter deficit of 14 points to tie the game late in regulation time.
+Notre Dame had rallied from a fourth quarter deficit of 14 points to tie the game late in regulation.
 On November 10, #4 ranked Notre Dame traveled to Boston College and faced a team known for spoiling Notre Dame perfect seasons.
 Notre Dame won 21–6, not allowing Boston College to score a touchdown and improving to 10–0.
 On November 17, Notre Dame went undefeated at home for the first time since 1998 with a 38–0 victory over Wake Forest.
 On November 18, following the losses of #1 Kansas State and #2 Oregon, Notre Dame was voted the #1 team in the nation for the first time since 1993 and was #1 in the BCS rankings for the first time ever.
 With a 22–13 defeat of USC, Notre Dame finished the regular season 12–0.
-On December 5, 2012, Kelly was named coach of the year for a second time, the first since guiding Cincinnati to a 12–0 record back in 2009.
 On Monday, January 7, 2013, Kelly and the Fighting Irish lost, 42–14, to the Alabama Crimson Tide in the 2013 BCS National Championship Game.
 Kelly's Irish finished the season ranked #3 in the USA Today Coaches poll and #4 in the Associated Press Top 25 poll.
-In 2014, Notre Dame discovered that an athletic trainer had provided impermissible help to 8 players during this and the following season.
+In 2014, Notre Dame discovered that an athletic trainer had provided impermissible help to eight players during this and the following season.
 Notre Dame reported this violation to the NCAA, and was then controversially forced on November 22, 2016, to vacate all of their 2012 (and 2013) victories, finishing the season with an adjusted record of 0–1, after the NCAA rejected Notre Dame's appeal on February 13, 2018.
+Kelly earned AFCA Coach of the Year, AP Coach of the Year, Eddie Robinson Coach of the Year, Bear Bryant Coach of the Year, Walter Camp Coach of the Year, and Home Depot Coach of the Year for his 2012 season.